HagEstad Law Group, PLLC logo

 Table of Contents

 Why?
 Because these statutes have some of the strongest statutory remedies available to employees.
 Also, doing so is good business practice and will help you maintain your reputation in the community.
-For the purposes of this article, the goal is to provide you with a brief overview I like to call the “Montana Employer’s Short Guide to Wrongful Discharge”.
+Our Montana business litigation lawyers have prepared a short guide on the matter.

-Wrongful Discharge is a Common Claim with Harsh Penalties
+Wrongful Discharge Is a Common Claim with Harsh Penalties

 Combating Lack of “Good Cause” Wrongful Discharge Claims

 Because we know that most former employees who bring Montana Wrongful Discharge claims are for lack of good cause, how can you, as a business owner, protect yourself?
-The first step is based on the concept of good hiring and firing practices.

-Terminating An Employee After the Probationary Period
+Terminating an Employee After the Probationary Period

 An Employee's Remedies for a Wrongful Discharge Violation

 Montana employers who fail to terminate a non-probationary employee for “good cause” can face stiff penalties.
 The employee may be awarded lost wages and fringe benefits for a period not to exceed 4 years from the date of discharge, together with interest on the lost wages and fringe benefits.
-MCA § 39-2-905(1).
-This could amount to hundreds of thousands of dollars in damages that could have been avoided by simple documentation and following the Statute as required.

 Make Sure to Purchase Employment Practices Liability Insurance

-HagEstad Law Group Defends Employers
+HagEstad Law Group, PLLC Vigorously Defends Employers

-HagEstad Law Group is trusted by numerous insurance carriers in Montana to defend against professional liability and employment practices claims.
-With over 20 years of experience, our attorneys are well-versed in Montana law as it relates to Wrongful Discharge, Constructive Discharge and other Montana Employment related issues.
-If you receive a wrongful discharge claim, notify your insurance carrier immediately.
-You or your insurance carrier are encouraged to contact our firm directly to represent your interests.
+HagEstad Law Group, PLLC is trusted by numerous insurance carriers in Montana to defend against professional liability and employment practices claims.
+With over 20 years of experience, our attorneys are well-versed in Montana law as it relates to wrongful discharge and other Montana employment-related issues.

 Background decoration